 We encourage all of our clients to spend time at the crucial point of establishment to consider and refine the basis upon which their interests are aligned and also the circumstances in which this may no longer be the case and what that might mean – be it a trade sale of the venture to a third party, one party “buying out” the other, one party procuring a new investor or the venture being released to pursue its business without the intensive control of the investors.
 Joint venture deadlock must be managed in a manner which is not destructive of shareholder value.

-- Universities: co-locating on a single new campus and operating the same as a joint enterprise;
+- We advised a London university on relocation to a single new campus and operating the same as a joint venture.

 - We acted for a the shareholders of Fairacre Asset Management in connection with its joint venture restructuring with a leading commercial property investment company relating to a debt portfolio and the acquisition of a shopping centre in England.